cplan85/Heroes-App/README.md

 Image Pipe:
 I created an image handling pipe, that takes a whole object as an argument, and then returns an image url if it finds it or an alternate image if it is not found.

+Switchmap:
+I utilized [Switchmap](https://www.learnrxjs.io/learn-rxjs/operators/transformation/switchmap) to first gather the route parameter of id within the Heroe component, and then use that id to make an http call to the mock Json-Server.

+Environment Variables:
+Instead of writing out a full string for the http call, the localhost is indicated in the environment, while a product variable is to be included for production.

 ---

 ## Development server